leon-thomm/cache_simulator/cachesim-py/concept.md

 ### Detailed specifications and assumptions

-- a processor executes instructions on every clock tick; if there's memory access it calls the cache and idles until it receives a response
+- a processor executes instructions on every clock tick; if there's memory access it calls the cache and idles until it receives a response (*)
 - a cache communicates with other caches through the bus, and the bus is "owned" (locked) by a cache until it completely finished his transactions corresponding to one transition in the state diagram
-- any cache can always immediately respond to bus requests. if the cache gets asked to deliver a block which is currently evicting, the block is assumed as invalid
+- any cache can always immediately respond to bus requests (*). if the cache gets asked to deliver a block which is pending eviction, the block is assumed to be invalid and cannot be delivered anymore
 - the system always prefers cache-to-cache transfer if any other cache has the line cached (Illionis style for MESI)
 - if multiple caches could deliver a line, there is no additional time needed to select one - the selection algorithm is expected to terminate in the same cycle
 - the time for sending a bus transaction (address and transaction code) to other caches takes 2 cycles - just as long as sending only an address